SocialGouv/code-du-travail-backoffice/README.md

 git clone https://github.com/SocialGouv/code-du-travail-backoffice.git
 cd code-du-travail-backoffice
 yarn
-# Build, migrate and seed the database (PostgreSQL), as well as the apis (PostgREST & Kinto):
+# Build, migrate and seed the database (PostgreSQL), as well as the api (PostgREST):
 yarn setup
 # Start the containers and run packages code in dev mode (with watch & hot reload):
 yarn dev